davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

         First define the location from the GUI and then copy/paste the path into the init_camera(`path`) method in the controller code of the robot.

-Also note that the GUI will create a .json file to save your inputs such that you don't have to insert them each time your launching the GUI. 😉
+Also note that the GUI will create a .json file to save your inputs in order that you don't have to insert them each time your launching the GUI.